samhaswon/rembg-trainer-cuda/README.md

 Default parameters are fine-tuned for systems with 32gb of memory, like the Apple M1 Pro: 20 tensors are loaded in memory per iteration, and model is saved every 300 iterations.
 Give it all a tweak if you need to.

+If the training is interrupted for any reason, don't worry — the program saves its state after each epoch, allowing you to resume from where you left off.

 ## Fancy a go?

 - Clone this repo